nimurphy/SimpleTodoList/readme.md

 	- Client-side validation.
 - More effective use of git.
 The initial repository was discarded when the excercise was cancelled, and a new one created when it was complete.
 - Internal dependencies should be packaged, and ideally published.
+- Use of configuration file (using ASP.NET Options library)
+ - Configurable data locations
 ### Code Quality
 As much as is possible, the code is idiomatic.
 It is written to be read.
 However with the limited, and fragmented time available and the issues with LiteDB, code clarity has suffered.
 Ideally a more substantial code review would be conducted.
 This would undoubtedly lead to a certain amount of refactoring for quality and clarity.